 For a list of the most popular mutual funds, click here!

 Note When Trading Mutual Funds

-Unlike Stocks, ETFs, or most other security types, when you buy mutual funds (both in a real brokerage account or on HowTheMarketWorks), you specify how much you want to buy in Dollar Amounts, not Shares.
-This is because the actual value of the shares is not known at the time you make your purchase; it is not calculated until the end of the day.
+Unlike Stocks, ETFs, or most other security types, when you buy mutual funds, (both in a real brokerage account or on HowTheMarketWorks) you specify how much you want to buy in Dollar Amounts, not Shares.
+This is because the actual value of the shares is not known at the time you make your purchase.
+It’s only calculated at the end of the day.